MisterMM23/cnn-numpy/README.md

 # cnn-numpy
-Creating a CNN from scratch with Numpy, only by knowing the concept and the maths.
+Creating a CNN from scratch with Numpy, only by knowing the concepts and the maths.